khmarbaise/octopress/source/_posts/2020/08/2020-08-21-itf-part-ii.md

   }
 }
 ```
-Apart from the test cases themself we need the according projects which are used as test
+Apart from the test cases them self we need the according projects which are used as test
 projects which looks like this:

 ```text